Princeofthebow/FundamentalEpidemicControlLimits/readme.md

 ## Directory Structure

 There are two main folders, `code/` and `plots/`. `code` contains all the scripts used to generate the data files.
 These include ```C++``` code as well as ```Matlab``` code. `script_plots` contains several data processing files and will contain the code and material that is needed to reconstruct the figures of the paper and the supplementary material.
 The requirements for the codebase are provided in each of the folders.
-But a quick start guid is outlined in the [Getting started section](#Getting-started)
+But general instructions to run the code are in the [Instructions section](#Instructions)

 ---